 CHAPTER A: SALES PROMOTION

-This chapter is to be read in conjunction with the General Provisions and Definitions on Advertising and Marketing Communications and the sections regarding interpretation, application, jurisdiction and relationship with the law.
+This chapter is to be read in conjunction with the General Provisions and Definitions as well as the sections regarding interpretation, application, jurisdiction and relationship with the law.
+The General Provisions apply to sales promotions, and this chapter is a subset and a further specification of those principles.
+Also, terms used here have the same meaning as in Definitions above, unless stated otherwise.
+Terms specific to sales promotion are defined below.

-Scope of chapter A
+Scope and application of chapter A

-This chapter applies to marketing devices and techniques which are used to make products more attractive by providing some promotional item, whatever its form, or the expectation of such a benefit.
+This chapter applies to marketing devices and techniques which are used to make products more attractive by providing some additional benefit (promotional item), whatever its form, or the expectation of such a benefit.
+Promotional activities are covered whether a purchase is required for participation, or not.
 The chapter applies irrespective of the form of distribution or of media or technology used.
-It also applies to sales and trade incentive promotions, to editorial promotional offers and to those made by any other forms of media.
+It also applies to sales and trade incentive promotions by analogy, and to editorial promotional offers and to those made by any other forms of media.

-This chapter applies to a sales promotion regardless of by whom and by what means it has been technically produced and by whom it is being implemented and executed in practice.
+This chapter applies to a sales promotion regardless who is producing it, or the technical means by which it is produced and executed.
 Thus, the rules cover promotional practices where algorithms or other artificial intelligence instruments are being used.
-They also cover all the different ways a sales promotion may be brought to the market and advertised, including through social media or with the help of influencers and affiliate networks
+They also cover all the different ways a sales promotion may be brought to the market and advertised, including through social media or with the help of influencers and affiliate networks.
+In addition to Article 24 of the General Provisions, the responsibility falling on actors involved is regulated in Article A10.

+For the purpose of this Code sales promotions are per se regarded as a means of marketing communication (see Definitions).
+They consist of various elements that are integral parts of the activity or campaign, advertising included.

 Promotions are usually temporary activities, but the chapter applies also to the long-term and permanent use of promotional techniques.

 The chapter covers all forms of sales promotion whether physical or digital, including: